balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 It is observed that the brain relies heavily on the feelings, or feedback from the senses to ascertain a pattern.<br>
 Remember, the point of this sophisticated pattern recognition and all, is situational awareness.
 Thus context, plays a very vital role, in building or deciphering a pattern.<br>

-How often have we been working on an idea or thought in our rooms, only to walk out and forget everything we have been thinking about?<br>
+How often have we been working on a thoughtful idea in our rooms, only to walk out and forget everything we have been thinking about?<br>
 Remember that eerie feeling of being in no man's land and lost for thought?<br>
-But as soon as we get back to our room, the thought or idea comes rushing back.<br>
+But as soon as we get back to our room, the idea comes rushing back.<br>
-_**Context and Situational Awareness my friend**_.
+_**"Context and Situational Awareness my friend"**_.
 Context here is the key.

 As the brain builds these patterns, overtime, it flushes the irrelevant and the unused.<br>
 Is it clear now as to why we forget everything we had crammed overnight, right after the exam?
 Its **irrelevant** yo!<br>